redxdev/Spin/README.md

 ## Credits

-Thread was created by [Sam Bloomberg](https://xbloom.io).
+Spin was created by [Sam Bloomberg](https://xbloom.io).

-Thread makes use of [ANTLR 4](https://github.com/antlr/antlr4) for parser and lexer generation.
+Spin makes use of [ANTLR 4](https://github.com/antlr/antlr4) for parser and lexer generation.